ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > When she moved up to join the first-class passengers in the plane's anterior section, she was delighted to recognize the governor in the next seat.

+## ORTHO

+comes from *orthos*, the Greek word for "straight", "right", or "true".

+### orthodontics

+A branch of dentistry that deals with the treatment and correction of crooked teeth and other irregularities.

+> A specialty in orthodontics would require three more years of study after completing her dentistry degree.

+### orthodox

+1. Holding established beliefs, especially in religion.
+2. Conforming to established rules or traditions; conventional.

+> The O'Brienns remain orthodox Catholics, faithfully observing the time-honored rituals of their church.

+### orthopedics

+The correction or pervention of deformities of the skeleton.

+> For surgery to correct the child's spinal curvature, they were referred to the hospital's orthopedics section.

+Just as an orthodontist corrects crookedness in the teeth, an *orthopedist* corrects crookedness in the skeleton.

+### orthography

+The spelling of words, especially spelling according to standard usage.

+> Even such eloquent writers as George Washington and Thomas Jefferson were deficient in the skill of orthography.

+## RECT

+comes from the Latin word *rectus*, which meas "straight" or "right".

+### rectitude

+Moral integrity.

+> The school superintendent was stern and not terribly popular, but no one questioned her moral rectitude.

+### rectify

+To set right; remedy.

+> The college is moving to rectify this unfortunate situation before anyone else gets hurt.

+We might rectify an injustice by seeing to it that a wrongly accused person is cleared.
+An error in a financial record can be rectified by replacing an incorrect number with a correct one.

+### rectilinear

+1. Moving in or forming a straight line.
+2. Having many straight lines.

+> After admiring Frank Lloyd Wright's rectilinear buildings for years, the public was astonished by the giant spiral of the Guggenheim Museum.

+### directive

+Something that guides or directs; especially, a general instruction from a high-level body or official.

+> At the very beginning of the administration, the cabinet secretary had sent out a directive to all border-patrol personnel.

+As the definition states, a directive *directs*.
+A directive from a school from a school principal might provide guidance about handling holiday celebrations in class.